Tim Kapustka • Visual Artist , Graphic Designer *

 Tim Kapustka is a graphic designer and artist living in Durango, Colorado.
 The son of two teachers (science & 2nd grade), he has a solid grasp on 2nd grade science.
 He grew up on Michigan’s lower peninsula in the shadow of the original Vlasic pickle plant.
 He still has a thriving love affair with the city of Detroit and that city’s baseballers, the Tigers.

-By day, Tim runs Cabbage Creative, a full service design firm and is a founding member of Studio & Gallery.
-When not in the studio Tim enjoys spending time with his growing hammer collection and standing knee deep in the rivers and streams of Southwest Colorado.
+By day, Tim runs Cabbage Creative, a graphic design firm and is a founding member of Studio & Gallery.
+When not at work Tim enjoys eating cheese(s), frequenting basements, and standing knee deep in the rivers and streams of Southwest Colorado.
 He has above average peripheral vision.

 You can find prints and miscellaneous artifacts from Tim in the Cabbage Creative online shop.